+FEMALE FIGURINE

-12. FEMALE FIGURINE Clay, bitumen Iraq, Eshnunna (modern Tell Asmar), Trench D Excavated under the direction of Henri Frankfort, 1935-1936 Isin-Larsa period, ca. 2000-1800 BC H: 16.5; W: 6.22 cm OIM A17892 Clay female figurines have been found in Mesopotamian houses, temples, and other public buildings of the early second millennium BC.
+Clay, bitumen Iraq, Eshnunna (modern Tell Asmar), Trench D Excavated in 1935-36 Isin-Larsa period, ca. 2000-1800 BC A17892

+Clay female figurines have been found in Mesopotamian houses, temples, and other public buildings of the early second millennium BC.
 Their exact function is unknown, but they are sometimes identified as votive figurines or fertility goddesses.
-This female figurine wears an elaborate headdress and has broad, flat hips, a large and elaborately incised public triangle, and breasts with applied disk-shaped nipples.
+This female figurine wears an elaborate headdress and has broad, flat hips, a large and elaborately incised pubic triangle, and breasts with applied disk-shaped nipples.
 The multiple holes at the sides of her head may have held metal rings.
 OT

-13. PLAQUE WITH A HARPIST Baked clay Iraq Purchased in Baghdad, 1930 Isin-Larsa period, ca. 2000-1800 BC H: 12.3; W: 7.7 cm OIM A9345 This clay plaque shows a man wearing a long fringed robe and playing a harp.
+PLAQUE WITH A HARPIST

+Baked clay Iraq Purchased in Baghdad, 1930 Isin-Larsa period, ca. 2000-1800 BC A9345

+This clay plaque shows a man wearing a long fringed robe and playing a harp.
 Musicians assumed important roles in religious ceremonies and also provided entertainment at banquets and other festivities.
 The harp depicted here is strung between the vertical sound box and a perpendicular strut.
 Although the musician holds the harp upright, it could also be played horizontally, thus resembling a ship; a magur or "ship" harp is known from earlier Mesopotamian sources.
 Mold-made clay plaques such as this one have been recovered from temples, palaces, and private houses.
 Their exact function is unknown, although some may have been acquired as souvenirs after an important cultic event or after a visit to a shrine or temple.
 KG/OT